July 27, 2017 @ 6:18 PM

 This is the second year for the event which was started by Vision for a Cure, a local nonprofit that raises funds to fight Usher syndrome.

-The syndrome is a genetic disorder that is the ......
+The syndrome is a genetic disorder that is the cause of ......

 RESTARTING MY CAREER WITH USHER SYNDROME